behrangmohseni/DDD/Concerns/DDD_Uniqueness_Constraints.md

 # Designing Around Uniqueness Constraints in Domain-Driven Design

-As a principal software developer, I often work with teams trying to build expressive domain models using Domain-Driven Design (DDD).
+As DDD practioner, I often work with teams trying to build expressive domain models using Domain-Driven Design (DDD).
 One common challenge in real-world systems is handling rules that require **global knowledge** — like enforcing the uniqueness of a user’s email or username.

 When modeling such rules, we usually want three things:
 - **A complete domain model**: all business logic lives in the domain layer.